Science

 Read more

-The PC license is a generalist license in Material Sciences based on both Physics and Chemistry.
-The knowledge base that it provides is sufficiently solid and broad for students to be able to pursue a Master's degree in MEEF, research masters or engineering schools.
-Thus, the Physics and Chemistry degree provides much more than a double skill.
-It opens up a whole range of disciplines at the interfaces of these two sciences, but also at the interfaces of many others that are at the heart of today's major societal concerns: biology, earth and environmental sciences, applied mathematics and computer science.
+The PC degree is a generalist degree in Material Sciences based on both Physics and Chemistry.
+The knowledge base it provides is sufficiently solid and broad to enable students to continue on to the MEEF master's degree, research master's degrees, or engineering schools.
+Thus, the Bachelor's degree in Physics and Chemistry offers much more than just dual expertise.
+It opens the door to a whole range of disciplines at the interface between these two sciences, as well as at the interface with many others that are at the heart of today's major societal concerns: biology, earth and environmental sciences, mathematics, and applied computer science.

 Read more